Cylindrical model structures: Folk model structure

 This allows us to prove that cofibrations have the left lifting property with respect to trivial normally cloven fibrations.
 We conclude that the lifting axioms hold for one of our model structures.
 The lifting axioms for the other model structure follow by duality.

-\subsection{Folk model structure}
+\section{Folk model structure}

-The author initially thought this work as a step towards the construction of a theory of $n$-groupoids satisfying a strong interpretation of the homotopy hypothesis.
-The original aim was to find a construction of the folk model structure on categories and groupoids which could generalise to a folk model structure on our proposed category of $n$-groupoids.
+This work was conceived as a step towards the construction of a model category of $n$-groupoids satisfying, in a strong sense, the homotopy hypothesis.
+The aim was to construct the folk model structure on categories and groupoids in a way which we could generalise to $n$-groupoids.

-These ideas on $n$-groupoids are currently being explored in joint work with Marius Thaule.
-We demonstrate in \ref{ExampleSection} that our work indeed gives a new construction of the folk model structure on categories and groupoids.
+We demonstrate in \ref{ExampleChapter} that our work indeed gives a new construction of the folk model structure on categories and groupoids.
+The construction of a model category of $n$-groupoids by means of the present work is the point of departure of joint work with Marius Thaule which is in preparation.

-\subsection{Further examples}
+\section{Further examples}

 Our work gives rise to many other model structures.
 We discuss three.

 \begin{itemize}[itemsep=1em,topsep=1em]